A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: SAM-ALE scheme for gas dynamics

 For \eqref{ALE-Euler-2d}, an equivalent property to the GCL is the \emph{free-stream preservation property}, which states that an initially uniform flow (i.e. $\mathsf{Q}_0 \equiv$ constant) is preserved under evolution by \eqref{ALE-Euler-2d-motion} i.e. $\mathsf{Q} \equiv$ constant for every $t > 0$.
 Numerical schemes that fail to preserve the free-stream produce unacceptably large errors that corrupt small-scale vortical structures \cite{Hindman1982,Visbal2002,CaLa2008,Nonomura2010,Jiang2014}.

-Any sane finite difference scheme preserves the free-stream on static uniform meshes.
+Finite difference schemes on static uniform meshes preserve the free-stream.
 On dynamic adaptive meshes, however, this is no longer a given, and indeed many standard schemes (including WENO \cite{JiangShu1996}) fail to preserve the free-stream.
 As such, we design our numerical scheme to ensure free-stream preservation by explicitly incorporating \eqref{GCL} into the system of conservation laws to be solved \cite{Hindman1982,YaHuQi2012}.
 Specifically, we append to \eqref{ALE-Euler-2d} the equation \eqref{GCL} and consider the modified system

 with

 We emphasize that, while the cofactor matrix $a^j_i$ is computed directly from the map $\psi$ according to \eqref{deformation}, the Jacobian determinant $\mathcal{J}$ is computed (using the same numerical method used for the other equations in \eqref{ALE-Euler-2d-full}) via \eqref{GCL} and \emph{not} by the usual determinant formula $\mathcal{J} = \partial_1 \psi^1 \, \partial_2 \psi^2 - \partial_1 \psi^2 \, \partial_2 \psi^1$ \emph{except at the initial time} $t=0$.